MicrosoftDocs/learn/learn-pr/wwl-azure/improve-sap-seller-productivity-microsoft-teams-power-platform/includes/2-enable-teams-for-sap-sales-cloud.md

 Jenn, like other salespeople at Contoso, relies on Microsoft Teams to conduct meetings with colleagues and customers.
 Jenn wants to improve productivity by minimizing the time spent switching between SAP systems and her other apps.

-Andy knows that Microsoft and SAP worked together to integrate Teams across several SAP solutions:
+As the Contoso admin for both Microsoft and SAP solutions, Andy knows that Microsoft and SAP worked together to integrate Teams across several SAP solutions:

 - S/4HANA digital assistant – Access Teams capabilities inside your SAP S/4HANA system.
 - Work Zones – Access and share business information and apps while you chat with colleagues in Teams.